Sang-Min Whang: Criticism of college star athletes preferential treatment and Yuna Kim Show controversy

 On the controversy surrounding his comments, Whang said “I think it is possible to specially grant college admission to any number of (star athletes).
 But on whether the athletes receive a proper education while going to college, on whether colleges have a real interest in educating these students, right now they do not” and “they are only a means to gain publicity and the students grow up really as sports machines completely swayed by sports.
 And when that student graduates from college is he or she really a person at the intellectual level of a person who graduated from a 4-year university?
 And later when [that person] does a masters or doctorate program and even becomes a professor in that field, we already saw through athlete Dae Sung Moon's case how the dissertation is not written but copied from other sources” and “we discussed this issue from the perspective of psychological reasoning, from the side of let's think about this aspect, but if [Yuna Kim] thought of this as talking about her and sues then who in Korea would raise questions about a problem or issue that makes us frustrated?”
 Whang expressed his frustrations for having been weirdly attacked for trying to raise an educational issue.
 He did not back down from his opinion saying, “I just called it as I saw it,” but apologized for the discomfort Yuna Kim may have felt being taken as an example and stepped down from the radio program “Mi Hwa Kim's Everybody.”

-Afterwards, Yuna Kim's side dropped the suit against Sang Min Whang saying “we do not want to be caught up in this anymore.”
-However, the possibility was mentioned that this decision was made conscious of the potential controversy that may rise when the fact comes out that Yuna Kim cannot normally become a student teacher because she did not attend almost all of the undergraduate classes at Korea University if the defamation lawsuit progressed and the problem of “whether [Yuna Kim] went to teaching practice diligently” and “whether [Kim] has the qualifications to practice teaching” had to be proven.
-Some compared Yuna Kim with ex-Tae Kwon Do athlete Dae Sung Moon's example and the opinions “raising national prestige itself does not give [star athletes] the right to skip school” and “this needs to be a starting point to face the inconvenient truth that we cannot foster ‘studying athletes’” were raised.